nmalecki/m2-poke/README.md

 # Poke API Pokemon module for Magento 2

 ## Summary
 This module is a simple integration of the [PokeAPI](https://pokeapi.co/) into Magento 2.
-It allows you to search for a Pokemon by name and view its details on the PLP/PDP.\
+It allows you to search for a Pokémon by name and view its details on the PLP/PDP.\
-The pokemon details are displayed basing on the pokemon's name which you can set on the product's attribute - `Pokemon Name`.
+The pokemon details are displayed basing on the Pokémon's name which you can set on the product's attribute - `Pokemon Name`.

 ## Installation
 ```